Freedom in the World

 Civil Liberties (1 = best, 7 = worst)

 Political Rights (1 = best, 7 = worst)

-he Dominican Republic is an electoral democracy.
-The 2008 presidential election and the 2006 legislative elections were determined to have been free and fair.
+The Dominican Republic is an electoral democracy.
+The 2008 presidential election and the 2010 legislative elections were deemed free and fair, though the OAS did note several electoral violations in the 2010 polls, including vote buying.
 The constitution provides for a president and a bicameral National Congress, both elected to four-year terms.
 The Congress consists of the 32-member Senate and the 178-member Chamber of Deputies.
 The three main political parties are the ruling PLD, the opposition PRD, and the smaller PRSC.

 Official corruption remains a serious problem.
 President Leonel Fernández, whose first term in the 1990s was marred by the disappearance of $100 million in government funds, made fighting corruption a central theme of his 2004 election campaign.
 However, the country’s corruption problems have not improved markedly during his tenure.
 In 2010, it was revealed that foreign investors had complained repeatedly to the U.S. embassy about being asked to pay bribes to receive certain concessions.
 The Dominican Republic was ranked 101 out of 178 countries surveyed in Transparency International’s 2010 Corruption Perceptions Index.

 The law provides for freedom of speech and of the press, and the government generally respects these rights.
 There are five national daily newspapers and a large number of local publications.
 The state-owned Radio Television Dominicana operates radio and television services.
 Private owners operate more than 300 radio stations and over 40 television stations, most of which are small, regional broadcasters.
 Internet access is unrestricted but not widely available outside of large urban areas; the Fernández government has worked to improve access to technology in rural areas.

 Constitutional guarantees regarding religious and academic freedom are generally observed.